BrickMMO/hackathon-panel/index.markdown

 ### XY Controller, Dial, and Buttons (3rd tier)

-Based on the current cartrideg, these components function will change.
+Based on the current cartridge, the function of these components will change.

 > Note: Consider that the XY controller will need space around it for easy access and mobility.